cdgalang/repocomptia/Chapter 4/Virtualization Technologies.md

 * **Hardware Virtualization**: relies on hardware features to improve virtualization performance and security

-* **Network Virtualization**: allowing creationg of virtual networks enables features such as VLANs, VPNs and SDN
+* **Network Virtualization**: allowing creation of virtual networks enables features such as VLANs, VPNs and SDN

 * **Storage Virtualization**: allowing creating of virtual storage pools that can be allocated to VMs and enables feature such as snapshots, and storage replication